 Why should I switch business energy suppliers?

 Businesses often use a lot more energy than the average household.
 In fact, the average small business (10-49 employees) spends £12,327 on electricity and £7,011 annually on gas.
-With that much money on the line, getting a good business energy rate is vital.
+With that much money on the line, getting a good commercial energy rate is vital.

 But it’s not just about overheads.
 If the power goes off, it impacts your bottom line and your credibility.
 You need excellent customer service to get problems resolved in record time.